k-atusa/femto-C/compiler_test/readme.md

-this compiler is no more updated. use standard compiler instead.
+disregard code and use standard compiler instead : this folder is no more updated